richkoblah/alx-system_engineering-devops/0x02-shell_redirections/README.md

-display the last ten lines of a file
+display the first ten lines of a file